selamde/MovieSearchingApp/README.md

 > npm install

-4. Get your TMDB API key from TMDB and create .env.local file paste your api key in VITE_TMDB_API_KEY :
+4. Get your TMDB API key from TMDB and create .env.local file and paste your api key in VITE_TMDB_API_KEY :
    Get your api from https://developer.themoviedb.org/reference/intro/getting-started

 > VITE_TMDB_API_KEY = your_api_key_here